and welcome back to our mini course on Talking about Time in German.

 - Neulich gab es keine guten Filme…. wrong

-Anyway, if you want to refer to a time span of the recent past, the best way to do that is in letzter Zeit.
+If we want to refer to the recent past in terms of a time span, the best way to do that is in letzter Zeit.

 - Ich war in letzter Zeit oft joggen.

 - Thomas, äh… hast du dich in letzter Zeit mal geduscht?